A year of remote working: What we learnt

 British multinational pharma company GSK is helping to tackle the coronavirus pandemic by donating $10m the COVID-19 Solidarity Response Fund.
 Among other things, it will enable supply of personal protective (PPE) equipment to frontline health workers.

-Future Fifty 8.0 cohort member Benevolent AI have been using their artificial intelligence to identify and analyse the possibilities of already approved drugs being effective in treating coronavirus.
+Future Fifty 8.0 cohort member Benevolent AI have been using their artificial intelligence to identify and analyse the possibilities of already approved drugs being effective in treating Covid-19.
 They have so far identified Baricitinib as the most promising lead, which is approved for treating rheumatoid arthritis.

 Oxford firm Exscientia, who specialise in Artificial Intelligence-driven drug discovery have teamed up with Calibr, a UK national science facility, in order to screen more than 15,000 drugs for their effectiveness as a treatment for Covid-19.
 Beginning by screening Calbr’s collection for existing compounds that could be repurposed to fight COVID-19, they also plan to use their AI to design even more effective compounds.